Federal Holidays

 - Christmas Day (December 25)

-In addition to these eleven federal holidays, the government recognizes Presidential Inauguration Day, January 20 (or the 21 if the 20 is a Sunday), every four years as a paid federal holiday for employees in the Washington, D.C. area.
+In addition to the 11 federal holidays, the government also recognizes Presidential Inauguration Day on January 20 (or the 21st if the 20th is a Sunday).
+It’s held every four years as a paid federal holiday for government employees in Washington, D.C.

 What Happens When a Federal Holiday Falls on a Weekend?

 If a federal holiday falls on a Saturday or Sunday, government employees are still entitled to a holiday during the regular workweek.
-Federal holidays that land on weekends have an “observed” date immediately before or after the holiday.
-For example, if Independence Day lands on a Saturday, employees have a paid holiday on the Friday before; if it lands on a Sunday, they get an “in lieu of” holiday on the Monday after.
+All federal holidays that land on weekends have an “observed” date immediately before or after the holiday.
+For example, if Independence Day lands on a Saturday, employees have a paid holiday on the Friday before—if it lands on a Sunday, they get an “in lieu of” holiday on the Monday after.

 What Is Juneteenth?